Table of Content

 source_language: en

-source_file_expression: folder/<file>.po
+source_files_expression: folder/<file>.po

 translation_files_expression: 'locale/<lang>/<file>.po'

-Examples of possible source file matches:git:
+Examples of possible source file matches:

 filters: